VICI Properties Inc. (VICI) Gains But Lags Market: What You Should Know

-Wall Street will be looking for positivity from VICI Properties Inc. as it approaches its next earnings report date.
-This is expected to be February 23, 2023.
-The company is expected to report EPS of $0.50, up 13.64% from the prior-year quarter.
-Our most recent consensus estimate is calling for quarterly revenue of $765.84 million, up 99.88% from the year-ago period.
+VICI Properties Inc. will be looking to display strength as it nears its next earnings release, which is expected to be February 23, 2023.
+On that day, VICI Properties Inc. is projected to report earnings of $0.50 per share, which would represent year-over-year growth of 13.64%.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $765.84 million, up 99.88% from the year-ago period.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate has moved 0.66% higher within the past month.
-VICI Properties Inc. is currently sporting a Zacks Rank of #2 (Buy).
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+Within the past 30 days, our consensus EPS projection has moved 0.66% higher.
+VICI Properties Inc. currently has a Zacks Rank of #2 (Buy).

-Digging into valuation, VICI Properties Inc. currently has a Forward P/E ratio of 16.02.
-For comparison, its industry has an average Forward P/E of 12.25, which means VICI Properties Inc. is trading at a premium to the group.
+Looking at its valuation, VICI Properties Inc. is holding a Forward P/E ratio of 16.24.
+Its industry sports an average Forward P/E of 12.65, so we one might conclude that VICI Properties Inc. is trading at a premium comparatively.

 The REIT and Equity Trust - Other industry is part of the Finance sector.
-This industry currently has a Zacks Industry Rank of 197, which puts it in the bottom 22% of all 250+ industries.
+This group has a Zacks Industry Rank of 205, putting it in the bottom 19% of all 250+ industries.

 The Zacks Industry Rank includes is listed in order from best to worst in terms of the average Zacks Rank of the individual companies within each of these sectors.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.